 George H. Nofer Scholarship for Law and Public Policy

 This program provides awards of $5,000 each year for up to three full-time graduate students who are attending an accredited law school or a masters or doctoral program in public policy or public administration.
 The application is now open through April 12.
 Don’t delay – it takes time to develop an application.
 To access the guidelines, click here.
 When the program is open, you can find the application here.

 Arts & Sciences Award Program

-Available to students who are deaf or hard of hearing in grades one through twelve.
-Awards allow students to participate in after-school, weekend or summer programs that develop skills in the arts or sciences.
+Available to students who are deaf or hard of hearing in grades one through twelve, awards allow students to participate in after-school, weekend or summer programs that enrich language and develop skills in the arts or sciences.
 The program is now closed and will reopen in February.
 When the program is open, you can access the guidelines and the application here.

 The AG Bell AVEd Scholarship